 A 5TH Degree drug sales charge is a felony and means you are being accused of one or both of the following:

-- selling one or more mixtures containing marijuana or THC (including wax, hash, edibles, etc.), but not including giving away less than 42.5 grams of marijuana; or
+- Selling Marijuana or THC (including wax, hash, edibles, etc.), but not including giving away less than 42.5 grams of marijuana; or

-- selling one or more mixtures containing a Schedule IV drug (this includes many non-prescribed narcotic stimulant and depressant drugs such as clonazepam and diazepam).
+- Selling a Schedule IV drug (this includes many non-prescribed narcotic stimulant and depressant drugs such as clonazepam and diazepam)

-All drug sale charges in Minnesota are felony level drug charges. the potential consequences of 5th degree felony drug sale charges include a maximum penalty of 5 years in prison and/or $10,000 in fines.
+All drug sales charges in Minnesota are felony level offenses. the potential consequences of 5th degree felony drug sale charges include a maximum penalty of 5 years in prison and/or $10,000 in fines.
 Realistically, a conviction of Felony 5th controlled substance sale will likely result in some jail time, or prison time, depending on your criminal history.
 Many controlled substance sale cases also involve forfeiture of vehicles, cash, or other personal items of significant value.

 5th Degree Controlled Substance – POSSESSION